Jiří Horáček: Life

 processes in nuclear and atomic physics.
 During his stay in Japan Jiří Horáček also devoted a lot of time to karate; he has a black belt (1st dan) in Shotokan Karate-Do.
 After returning to Czechoslovakia he also practiced karate in the Slavoj Hloubětín sports club.

-After the Velvet Revolution in 1989 opportunity opened up for him to travel as a visiting professor to the University of Southern California in Los Angeles and to the Technische Universität München.
+After the Velvet Revolution in 1989 opportunity opened up for him to travel as a visiting professor to the University of Southern California in Los Angeles and to the Technical University of Munich.
 In 1997 Jiří Horáček was awarded a full professorship at Charles University in Prague.
 In 2003–2011 he was the head of the Institute of Theoretical Physics.